 Of all Steve Cram’s record-breaking achievements, his one Mile performance stands out.
 At the Bislett Games in Oslo on July 27, 1985, he was the height of his powers.
-Destroying a world-class field that included reigning Olympic 1500m champion Sebastian Coe, he bounded down the home straight with seemingly an extra gear if he’d needed it and his time of 3:46.32 survives as a UK record today.
+Destroying a world class field that included reigning Olympic 1500m champion and countryman Sebastian Coe, he bounded down the home straight with seemingly an extra gear (53 second last lap, fastest ever for a Mile WR!) if he’d needed it and his world record time of 3:46.32 survives as a UK record today.

-During an amazing spell of form, Cram – pictured in 1500m action at the 1985 Oslo Games – smashed three world records in 19 days.
+During an amazing spell of form, Cram smashed three world records in 19 days.
 It began in Nice with a 1500m of 3:29.67 where by his own admission he was holding on in the final stages to snatch a narrow victory over Said Aouita of Morocco.
 After his Mile record he then ground out a largely solo 2000m effort of 4:51.39 in Budapest.
 During the Dream Mile in Oslo, though, he finished with such a flourish that he reckons he was capable of maybe two seconds quicker if he’d been really pushed.

 Cram, after all, had not even been going for a record of any kind.
 His only goal that night was to win.

 “I hadn’t really set out to break the record that night or anything,” he says, casting his mind back to that glorious evening almost 30 years ago.
 “It was just a case of trying to win the race.”